 Unable to get copies of their records, the patients filed complaints with the HHS Office for Civil Rights, which enforces privacy and security laws.
 During the investigation, Cignet did not cooperate and refused to provide the records, even after a federal subpoena was issued, according to the Office for Civil Rights.

 It is the first time federal officials have imposed a civil penalty for violations of the HIPAA privacy rule since it went into effect in 2003, they said.
 In previous instances, offenders agreed to change practices or pay fines to settle the case.
 In July, Rite Aid Corp. and its 40 related entities agreed to pay $1 million to settle potential violations of the Health Insurance Portability and Accountability Act, agreeing to improve policies to safeguard customer privacy when disposing of identifying information on pill bottle labels.

 In the case of Cignet Health, "this was really willful neglect," said Rachel Seeger, a spokeswoman for the Office for Civil Rights.
 "They would not respond to the department."
 Most of the fine - $3 million - was for willful neglect.

 Daniel E. Austin, the owner of Cignet Health, a Christian-influenced health center, did not return calls to his office seeking comment.
-The Maryland Board of Physicians revoked his license in 2000 with his conviction for mail and loan fraud.
-Among the physicians listed on the center's Web site is one whose license was revoked in 2008 for engaging in sexual improprieties and sexual misconduct with patients
+The Maryland Board of Physicians revoked his license in 2000 for his conviction for mail and loan fraud.
+Among the physicians listed on the center's Web site is one whose license was revoked in 2008 for engaging in sexual improprieties and sexual misconduct with patients.